dutt/new_dev_tips/technical.md

 Similar but not the same as above.
 It might have been a rush job, working fine but ugly.
 It might have been a good fit for the product as it was five years ago but isn't any more.

 If you do take a shortcut when facing a deadline, make sure people know about it.
 Never hide tech debt.

+## Perfection

+There's nothing like a perfect solution, and usually it wouldn't be worth the investment, so get used to pragmatic discussions on how to get a good-enough solution with a lot less work.